 “We started noting that the involvement of CIAT genes was becoming increasingly important in varieties registered to have been released in Latin America and the Caribbean.
 And although there were varieties we could not trace for lack of information, the results show that both IR8 and CIAT varieties have played a leading role in the development of rice in the region,” said Systems Engineer Carolina García.

-The BMS platform also has information on released varieties of cassava, beans, and tropical forages.
+The BMS instance at CIAT is also being populated with information on released varieties of cassava, beans, and tropical forages.
 While it is estimated that many of these varieties are also CIAT descendants, no study has been conducted to ascertain how many varieties proudly carry the CIAT surname.

 *Currently, a study is being conducted to determine which of the 377 CIAT-origin released varieties have been adopted by farmers in Latin America and the Caribbean, and their economic impact in each country.